jacobaustin123/Coral/README.md

 SNameError: name 'x' is not defined
 ```

+### No Classes

+Coral does not have classes, structs, or any kind of object oriented programming model.
+These could easily be added using the same model as lists, but they have not been so far.

 ### No Casting

 For no particular reason, Coral does not support casting between types.
 That means there is no int, float, bool, or str keyword to convert between types explicitly.
 Likewise, you cannot perform arithmetic operations that mix types, as in